In Association with Amazon.com

 While it's still daylight, the men race each other on their bikes and the women go for a walk.
 Kelly notices that Ginger seems agitated by something in the area.
 She looks out across the river but doesn't see anything.

 Alice says that perhaps the dog is cold.
 Regardless, the women are spooked and they go back to the RV.
-Roger and Frank, meanwhile, end their race when Frank falls off his bike and lands on his behind in the water.
+Roger and Frank end their race when Frank falls off his bike and lands on his behind in the water.

 Night falls and the two couples have dinner and enjoy a glass of wine.
 Frank makes a toast to, among other things, "the best damn vacation we may ever have in our lives."

-Later, the guys continue drinking outside as their wives go to bed.
-Tipsy from all the wine, they think they hear something across the water.
-Roger and Frank look over and see a huge fire suddenly ignite.
+The guys continue drinking outside as their wives go to bed.
+Tipsy, Roger and Frank hear something across the water.
+They look over and witness a huge fire suddenly ignite.
 Frank grabs a pair of binoculars to get a better look.

 They see a group of people decked out in robes, chanting and engaged in some kind of ritual.
 Their leader is wearing a mask and brandishing a sword.
 Upon closer inspection, they notice that some of them have dropped their clothing and are naked.